vondreii/vondreii-site/src/assets/articles/coding-posts/creatingACalculatorInCSharp.md

 At the very center is a **Form.** It isn't really a 'form' where you have to answer any questions given to you... it's really just an interface that can accept user input.
 If you are new to this concept, you can think of it as a canvas and we can design what textboxes or buttons we want the user to see and use when they open the application.

-For example, on this form we are going to have many buttons (like a calculator!) with each button either being a number (1, 2, 3, 4, 5, etc) or an operation (+, -, etc).
+For example, on this form we are going to have many buttons (like a calculator!) with each button either being a number (1, 2, 3, 4, 5, etc) or an operator (+, -, etc).

 <!-- ----------- Image ----------- -->
 <div class="image-container">